Brand differentiation: what is it and how can businesses achieve it?

 As organisations shift to digital business models, even the most established brands can falter if they fail to deliver the kind of digital convenience customers expect.

 Customers in Belgium are using all kinds of channels to interact with brands.
-Voice assistants and video chat are least utilised of the 13 channels in our Connected Customers survey, with 16% and 19% of customers using them, respectively.
+Voice assistants and video chat are the least utilised of the 13 channels in our Connected Customers survey, with 16% and 19% of customers using them, respectively.

 Used by 51% of customers, social media is an important channel but by no means the preferred method of communication; email (97%), phone (84%), and in-person (73%) are most popular among customers from Belgium.